How can you increase motivation and be more productive every day?

 Think about the people that are most important to you.

 Next, write down 5 things you are grateful for, or appreciate, about that person.

-Taking the time to look inwardly and appreciate what you have built momentum and motivation and makes you a lot happier.
+Taking the time to look inwardly and appreciate what you have is essential.

 When we are excited and motivated about the things we are doing, we bring high levels of energy.

-If you could spend more time doing the things that excite and motivate you, what would that mean for your business and life?
+Spend more time doing the things that excite and motivate you.

-Here are some things for you to consider as you reflect upon this article on helping increase motivation:
+Here are some things for you to consider as you reflect upon this article on how to get motivated: